cosmos/interchain-security/tests/e2e/README.md

 ```
 In this sequence, we first use the `delegateTokensAction`
 to delegate 11000000 tokens from alice to herself,
-then check that alices voting power was set to 511 (note that 11000000 tokens correspond to 11 voting power here),
+then check that alices voting power was set to 511 (note that 11000000 stake=11 voting power here),
 then afterwards use the same action again, this time to delegate 99000000
 tokens from alice to bob, and again check the voting powers, with the change that
 bobs voting power should now be 599.